msuefishlab/molec_evol_epdl2/02 - Identification of epdl2 genes/ReadMe.md

 Each of the sb_medaka_c*.sb scripts contains the code used in this section.
 The only difference between these scripts is the input files used for each barcode: each script runs on the fasta files of every supported cluster obtained with the c value specified in the script’s name.<br/><br/>

-The consensus files of interest were later analized with Geneious for overclustering
+The consensus sequences of interest were later analized with Geneious for overclustering